Bob Presley: Death

 The day after his SuperSonics confrontation, Presley travelled to Portland, Oregon.
 He lodged that night with a couple where he had another mental breakdown, wore a skirt and called himself "the wife" in his relationship.
 A few hours later, on March 25, 1975, Presley reportedly jumped from the Hawthorne Bridge into the Willamette River.

 On May 11, 1975, a decomposed body was spotted floating in the Willamette River by a tugboat.
 It was believed to have been in the water for several weeks.
 The body was reported as being 7-foot tall; Portland police stated that they had no report of a missing man that size.
 Two phone numbers were found on the body: one for a listing in Detroit and another for Muirs head coach Hall.
 The Berkeley Gazette speculated that the body was Presley's on May 12, which was confirmed when identification was made from fingerprints the following day.
 A medical examiner declared that Presley had died of drowning, and his death was ruled a suicide.

 Legacy

-Presley's life was documented in the 1980 book Almost a Famous Person by The Sacramento Bee columnist Herb Michelson.
+Presley's life was documented in the 1980 book Almost a Famous Person by Herb Michelson, a columnist for The Sacramento Bee.